Outline

 Learn about perception, cognition, emotion, personality, behaviour and interpersonal relationships, and how psychologists examine, explain and predict what people do as individuals and in groups.

-Your first year is interprofessional and taken with other health sciences students.
-In your second year you will gain greater knowledge in learning, motivation, perception, child development and social psychology.
+Your first year is an interprofessional program with students from other health science areas.
+In your second year you will focus on knowledge in learning, motivation, perception, child development and social psychology.

-You will prepare a research proposal in your third year and develop advanced knowledge in abnormal psychology, adult development, community psychology, cognition, cross-cultural psychology, Indigenous psychology and individual differences.
+In your third year you'll develop advanced knowledge in abnormal psychology, adult development, community psychology, cognition, cross-cultural psychology, Indigenous psychology and individual differences.
+You'll also prepare a research proposal.

 Double degree options

-You can study Psychology as part of a double degree with either a Bachelor of Laws, Bachelor of Commerce (Marketing) or Bachelor of Commerce (Human Resource Management and Industrial Relations).
+You can study this course as a double degree with a Bachelor of Laws, Bachelor of Commerce (Marketing) or Bachelor of Commerce (Human Resource Management and Industrial Relations).

 Careers